Bizzabo raises $138 million as events industry goes hybrid

 Offline-online

-Founded out of Israel in 2011, New York-headquartered Bizzabo in its original guise was a technology platform provider for physical events, targeting organizers with a range of tools through the cloud, such as registration and ticketing, marketing, website building, agenda management, networking, post-event surveys, and more.
-As with many companies in 2020, Bizzabo was forced to transition during the pandemic as social distancing decimated demand for in-person interactions, and it swiftly launched a new virtual events platform in partnership with Kaltura back in March.
+Founded out of Israel in 2011, New York-headquartered Bizzabo in its original guise was a technology platform provider for physical events, targeting organizers with a range of tools such as registration and ticketing, marketing, website building, agenda management, networking, post-event surveys, and more.
+As with many companies in 2020, Bizzabo was forced to transition as social distancing decimated demand for in-person interactions, and it swiftly launched a new virtual events platform in partnership with Kaltura back in March.

-“We started to notice an affect on in-person events in mid-February through March, when some of our larger clients began cancelling in-person events,” Bizzabo CEO and cofounder Eran Ben-Shushan told VentureBeat.
+“We started to notice an effect on in-person events in mid-February through March, when some of our larger clients began cancelling in-person events,” Bizzabo CEO and cofounder Eran Ben-Shushan told VentureBeat.
 “From there, many others were forced to do the same and we knew we had to act quickly and provide our clients with virtual solutions.”

-In less than three weeks, Bizzabo released its first virtual incarnation to market, and by the end of Q2 in June, the company claimed its strongest quarter ever.
+In less than three weeks, Bizzabo released its first virtual incarnation to market, and by the end of June, the company claimed its strongest quarter ever.

 Through the new virtual component, companies can webcast their keynotes or meetings, network, launch Q&As, polls, and conduct real-time whiteboarding.
 Engagement metrics also gives organizers real-time attendee data around engagement and attendance, including registrations, sessions watched, questions submitted, messages sent, and more.
 Moreover, Bizzabo can also be integrated with CRM tools such as Salesforce, making it easier to align engagement metrics with sales.

 Virtual surge